MMAP/MMAP.github.io/README.md

 `--interactions <interaction terms>`
 Interactions are coded using the '\*' delimiter.
-For example, `--interactions AGE*SEX` models the interaction between the covariates AGE and SEX and `--interactions AGE*SEX*BMI` the 3-way interaction between AGE,SEX, and BMI.
+For example, `--interactions AGE*SEX` models the interaction between the covariates AGE and SEX and `--interactions AGE*SEX*BMI` the 3-way interaction between AGE, SEX, and BMI.
 Interaction covariates do not need to be modeled as main effects nor 2- way interactions in the case of the 3-way interaction, though it is standard to include the combinatorial possibilities.